Quickstart

 kube-bind.io/exported: true

 .
-Apply example APIResourceSchema for the CRD:kubectl apply -f deploy/examples/crd-mangodb.yaml
+Apply example APIResourceSchema for the CRD: kubectl apply -f deploy/examples/crd-mangodb.yaml

 - start the backend binary with the right flags:

-$ make build $ bin/example-backend \ --oidc-issuer-client-secret=ZXhhbXBsZS1hcHAtc2VjcmV0 \ --oidc-issuer-client-id=kube-bind \ --oidc-issuer-url=http://127.0.0.1:5556/dex \ --oidc-callback-url=http://127.0.0.1:8080/callback \ --pretty-name="BigCorp.com" \ --namespace-prefix="kube-bind-" \ --cookie-signing-key=bGMHz7SR9XcI9JdDB68VmjQErrjbrAR9JdVqjAOKHzE= \ --cookie-encryption-key=wadqi4u+w0bqnSrVFtM38Pz2ykYVIeeadhzT34XlC1Y=
+make build bin/backend \ --oidc-issuer-client-secret=ZXhhbXBsZS1hcHAtc2VjcmV0 \ --oidc-issuer-client-id=kube-bind \ --oidc-issuer-url=http://127.0.0.1:5556/dex \ --oidc-callback-url=http://127.0.0.1:8080/callback \ --pretty-name="BigCorp.com" \ --namespace-prefix="kube-bind-" \ --cookie-signing-key=bGMHz7SR9XcI9JdDB68VmjQErrjbrAR9JdVqjAOKHzE= \ --cookie-encryption-key=wadqi4u+w0bqnSrVFtM38Pz2ykYVIeeadhzT34XlC1Y= \ --consumer-scope=cluster

 where ZXhhbXBsZS1hcHAtc2VjcmV0